 Peter had been a fisherman for years.
 We don’t know how long, but we do know that he was old enough to be married and therefore needed to sustain his family.
-According to Matthew’s account the ship was in the middle of the sea being tossed by the waves for the wind was contrary.
+According to Matthew’s account, the ship was in the middle of the sea being tossed by the waves because the wind was contrary.

 He was a fisherman!
 He knew that water wasn’t solid.
 He knew there were no hidden stepping stones out in the middle of the sea.
 Yet he chose to step out of the boat.

 He was the only disciple who dared to try something extraordinary.

 All the others were quite content to sit in the boat and watch him either sink or swim.
 That was his witness: not that his faith failed, but that he had dared to do something he knew was impossible.
 Has that ever happened to you?
 Have you ever stepped out of your comfort zone and did something you knew you couldn’t do?

 I did a mock exam for a Certified Payroll Professional course.
 I’ll be honest and tell you that I didn’t read all of the material because I had told myself that I couldn’t do it.
 It’s a lot of material to cover and I really don’t have the capacity to cover it.

 Yet, I came so close to passing – 7 questions shy (and then realized that there were at least 5 other questions I could have gotten right but I misunderstood what was being asked) why am I telling you all this?

 took me out of my comfort zone.
 I attempted something I thought was absolutely

 impossible.
 Yet with the grace of God I proved something to myself.
 I may have